-One of the best examples of postmodernist architecture in Warsaw.
+This building is one of the best examples of postmodernist architecture in Warsaw.
+It immediately became the city`s icon.
 One thing is for sure: its original design will really catch your attention.
 The building looks different from each side.
 You definitely cannot miss the rooftop garden, one of the biggest in Europe.

-The Warsaw University Library was built bewteen 1995 – 1999, according to the design of Marek Budzyński and Zbigniew Badowski.
+The Warsaw University Library was built bewteen 1995 – 1999 according to the design of Marek Budzyński and Zbigniew Badowski.
 There are few dominating materials here: reinforced concrete, glass and steel.
-Architecture stays in symbiosis with nature, some parts of the building are totally covered by greenary.
+Architecture stays in symbiosis with nature, some parts of the building are completely covered with greenary.

 The most popular part of the building is the rooftop garden.
 It was designed by Irena Bajerska and opened in 2002.
 It`s one of the biggest roof gardens in Europe and it immediately became Warsaw`s “must see” places.
 Garden is divided into two levels.
 From the highest point you can see the Vistula River and panorama of the city.
 However this part is closed from November to March while the Lower Garden stays open.

 I highly recommend you to enter the passage on the ground floor.
 It was designed as a street covered with a glass roof where you can find some cafes, often occupied by students.
 Here you can also visit the Polish Posters Gallery where you can see vintage and contemporary posters by artists of the world-famous Polish School of Posters.

 8.00 – 20.00 – from May 1st – until September 30th